How to Cook THE PERFECT STEAK - Induction Cooking

 Tips for Chicken, Steaks and Chops

-- Meat should be thawed in the refrigerator, then allowed to reach room temperature before cooking.
+- Thaw frozen meat in the refrigerator then allowed it to reach room temperature before cooking.

 - Cut meat across the grain.
-If you’re not sure how to do this, consult your butcher.
+If you are not sure how to do this, consult your butcher.

-- Inexpensive cuts of meat may be marinated to promote tenderness.
+- Marinate inexpensive cuts of meat to promote tenderness.

 - 1 pound of raw ground meat equals 2 cups of cooked meat.